 More sleeve inspiration using ideas from the runways.
 And this time it’s gathering and blousing details.

-The first one is from a lovely Giambattista Valli sleeve image that I found.
+The first one is from a lovely Giambattista Valli sleeve image that I found on Pinterest.

 I love the delicate blousing and the slimness through the upper arm area.
 This would be gorgeous in a white crepe for a blouse, or on a dress with a softly flaring skirt.
 I’ve been making little mini pattern shapes that I’ve cut and spread in sections to show you how you go about altering your sleeve.
 For this style you need to divide your basic slim fitting sleeve into six vertical sections evenly spaced.
 Then decide where you want your flare to start from and draw on your cut lines as shown in black.
 When you cut you need to go just up to the edge but not right through it.
 Leave a teeny, tiny bit to keep them joined together.
 Then you spread the pieces until you get your desired fullness.
 Transfer this shape onto another piece of paper.
 By the way, don’t forget to add a bit of elbow bending room by dipping your outline down by 2.5cm halfway between the centre line and underarm seam as shown on the third photo.
 You can either gather the lower edge with a binding or elastic to look like the inspiration photo or you can add a cuff to finish it off.

 The next inspiration is from an image I found on Pinterest and I, unfortunately, lost details of the source, so I can’t tell you the designer (I searched for the image again and couldn’t find it :()